 This is a user role with access to their senior family member’s schedule of visits and activities, feedback, and daily or weekly reporting.
 You can also contact them via a mobile app, email, or text if their immediate attention is required.

 This role has access to more system functions, like monitoring other staff members' schedules, approving caregivers’ certifications to assign them to clients with special needs, etc. The primary task of this role is managing your caregivers and other employees.

 A higher level of employee role for executives to oversee the general facility performance and process payments.
 Administrators also create and monitor individual client’s care plans, caregiver training or certification requirements, and more.

 This role creates all other roles and user profiles in the system, oversees the creation and management of onboarding educational materials, configures cash flow scenarios, and sets up reporting and statistics.

 Senior clients can have needs outside of the basic in-home services, from visiting a doctor or buying groceries to various transportation requirements.
 When you know the preferences and needs of your customers, you can partner up with third-party service providers and adapt their services to the expectations of your clients.
 This improves the customer experience and provides an additional revenue stream for your company.

-These are the most common user roles you’ll need to efficiently manage an ALF, an in-home senior care agency, or a nursing home.
+These are the most common user roles you’ll need to efficiently manage an ALF, a home senior care agency, or a nursing home.
 However, you can always add custom ones.

-If you want to build a system for your in-home care business or facility, here are some basic requirements you should follow.
+If you want to build a system for your home caregiving business or facility, here are some basic requirements you should follow.